openssl/general-policies/policies/committer-policy.md

 breakage of the CI builds and tests (including buildbot) happened within the last 72 hours and the change is straightforward.

+The primary purpose of the 24-hour delay after approvals is to provide an opportunity to other committers or other people to raise objections against the approved change.
+We try to seek consensus on changes but in case full consensus cannot be reached the OpenSSL Foundation and the OpenSSL Corporation directors will make a decision on how to handle the contentious matter.

 Contributors without commit rights cannot formally approve patches but are nevertheless welcome to comment on submissions and do technical reviews.
 We always value another pair of eyes, and volunteering for